 But it didn’t last.

 Within months, the Lukashenko regime unleashed a methodical crackdown.
 Riot police, internal security forces, and KGB agents arrested tens of thousands, tortured detainees, and dismantled opposition structures.
-Independent labor unions—previously allowed to exist on the margins—were labeled “extremist organizations,” their leaders imprisoned or exiled.
+Independent labor unions — previously allowed to exist on the margins — were labeled “extremist organizations,” their leaders imprisoned or exiled.
+The Belarusian Congress of Democratic Trade Unions (BKDP) and its affiliates were formally dissolved by the Supreme Court in July 2022.
 The last remaining visible infrastructure of organized dissent was forced underground.

 And underground it went.